Food deserts in the United States: Food cooperatives

 Food cooperatives (co-ops) are defined as being community driven produce markets.
 Food co-ops have become a mechanism that communities have used in response to food deserts.
 Since they are run by community members, these groups can have a more direct decision to sell more culturally relevant and healthier produce to the overall community.
+Cooperatives oppose projects that place communities in a deficit lens that requires interventions.
+Cooperatives aim to restructure the involvement of top-down aid.
+Communities engage in individual skills and talents that contribute to a food cooperatives operation.
 Proponents to the implementation of food co-ops argue that it offers better dietary options which can uplift the most impacted communities in food deserts.

 There have been efforts by urban American cities to implement food co-operations as a larger policy reform.
 Organizations like the West Oakland Food Collaborative have made food co-operations one of the components to their larger proposal to tackle food insecurity.
 There have also been efforts to integrate current federal aid to food co-operations.
 The Virginia Fresh Match (VFM) program worked with community efforts such as food co-ops to accept federally funded initiatives such as Supplemental Nutrition Assistance Program (SNAP) as a way to promote healthier eating habits.

+Food cooperatives experience limitations that requires particular leadership that fosters equality between all members.
+Food cooperatives have a majority presence of middle and upper class populations creating a "foodie culture".
+During community meetings, there is a division between classes as well as visible racial organization, preventing potential community participation By intentionally structuring leadership to include less structurally advantage identities, cooperatives can meet the needs of all workers.
+Furthermore, elements of race are recurrent within food deserts and alleviation.
+Food cooperatives require acknowledging those who are victims to the industrial food system such as marginalized communities and producers.
+Food co-ops operate as an alternative that draw from racialized inequality such as redlining and food deserts as a result.
+Visibility is a key element in addressing the relationship between social and interactional inequalities that food cooperatives, through management, can ameliorate.

-Limitations to food co-operations come with the emphasis of community governance and different approaches to reallocate federal funding.
+Additionally limitations to food co-operations come with the emphasis of community governance and different approaches to reallocate federal funding.
+Additionally, community governance requires particular leadership that fosters equality between members.
+During community meetings, there are spatially organized racial lines that prevent potential participation from all community members.
 Given that food co-ops are community-run, maintaining the market requires community members to dedicate hours to it.
 Previous government policy agreements with market chains have also made it difficult to repurpose these now-enclosed spaces, with the discontinued Albertsons market chains being a leading example of this predicament.